ChyunKim/ChyunKim/README.md

 ## 🌟Life goals :
 I want a lot of people to live comfortably because of me.
-To do that, I will study hard to achieve my life goals.
+To do that, I am studying front-end language.